Alternatives to

 Powerful for development teams, agile management (Scrum, Kanban), multiple integrations

-High complexity, significant costs, not well-suited for creative teams
+High complexity, significant cost, not well suited to creative teams

 Large IT companies, software development teams